wikimedia/operations-debs-varnish4/doc/sphinx/include/vmod_directors.generated.rst

     In ``vcl_init{}`` and on the client side, ``LAZY`` mode can not be used with any other argument.

-    On the backend side, parameters from arguments or an associated parameter set affect the shard director instance for the backend request irrespective of where it is referenced.
+    On the backend side and in ``vcl_pipe {}``, parameters from arguments or an associated parameter set affect the shard director instance for the backend request irrespective of where it is referenced.

 * `param`